SIM card: History and procurement

-The first SIM card was developed in 1991 by Munich smart-card maker Giesecke & Devrient, who sold the first 300 SIM cards to the Finnish wireless network operator Radiolinja.
+The first SIM card was manufactured in 1991 by Israeli smart-card maker Athena Smartcard, who sold the first 300 SIM cards to the Finnish wireless network operator Radiolinja, who launched the world's first commercial 2G GSM cell network that year.

-Today, SIM cards are ubiquitous, allowing over 7 billion devices to connect to cellular networks around the world.
+Today, SIM cards are considered ubiquitous, allowing over 8 billion devices to connect to cellular networks around the world daily.
 According to the International Card Manufacturers Association (ICMA), there were 5.4 billion SIM cards manufactured globally in 2016 creating over $6.5 billion in revenue for traditional SIM card vendors.
-The rise of cellular IoT and 5G networks is predicted to drive the growth of the addressable market for SIM card manufacturers to over 20 billion cellular devices by 2020.
+The rise of cellular IoT and 5G networks was predicted by Ericsson to drive the growth of the addressable market for SIM cards to over 20 billion devices by 2020.
 The introduction of embedded-SIM (eSIM) and remote SIM provisioning (RSP) from the GSMA may disrupt the traditional SIM card ecosystem with the entrance of new players specializing in "digital" SIM card provisioning and other value-added services for mobile network operators.